EfimAlekseevich/jsondiff/readme.md

 #### Problems
 - identical keys (s and c) - you can enter s and c using optional arguments -s, -c
 - keys-numbers (1, 2, 3) - JSON names require double quotes.
+- redundancy of s:{} and c:{} - good for machine processing, bad for human vision

 ## Usage
 ```